 4.1.11.
 To meet a reasonable share of the cost of any damage or loss to a Room or any shared spaces of the Accommodation, including loss or damage to furniture, fixtures and fittings where that damage or loss cannot be attributed to an individual student(s).
 You have a right to refer the matter to the Accommodation Dispute Procedure (see Section 8) where you believe St Chad’s College is acting unreasonably in asking you to pay for any anonymous damage;

 4.1.12.
-To meet a reasonable share of the cost reasonably incurred by the College as a result of remedying any damage to buildings, equipment, unoccupied rooms or any other property owned or managed by St Chad’s College which you are entitled to use in common with other residents under this Licence, where the College, acting reasonably and after consultation with a Senior Student Representative, believes that such damage has been caused by the act or default of any student or students.
+To meet a reasonable share of the cost reasonably incurred by the College as a result of remedying any damage to buildings, equipment, unoccupied rooms or any other property owned or managed by St Chad’s College which you are entitled to use in common with other residents under this Licence, where the College, acting reasonably believes that such damage has been caused by the act or default of any student or students.

 4.1.13.
 You have a right to refer the matter to the Accommodation Dispute Procedure (see Section 8) where you believe St Chad’s College is acting unreasonably in asking you to pay for anonymous damage;

 4.1.14.
-Not to allow to be done in your Room, in any other area of the Accommodation or, in property owned or managed by St Chad’s College any act or thing which is or may invalidate St Chad’s College’s insurance, or be a nuisance or cause any damage to the property or annoyance to the staff, students or other residents of St Chad’s College, or to any occupiers of neighbouring property;
+Not to do or allow to be done in your Room, in any other area of the Accommodation or, in property owned or managed by St Chad’s College any act or thing which will, or is likely to, invalidate St Chad’s College’s insurance, or be a nuisance or cause any damage to the Accommodation or any other property of the College, or annoyance to the staff, students or other residents of St Chad’s College, or to any occupiers of neighbouring property;